21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 And that’s good for your brand.

-People don’t often search for ways to follow companies on social.
+People don’t often search for ways to follow companies on social media.
 They do follow brands, but only when they’re specifically invited to do so.

 Maybe you’ve struggled with attracting Twitter followers, or perhaps your Instagram account doesn’t get as much engagement as you’d like.
 Your exit-intent popup can help.